History of Jimmy Fallon in Timeline

 1997: Auditions for Saturday Night Live

-In 1997, after working with the Groundlings, Jimmy Fallon auditioned for Saturday Night Live but was unsuccessful.
+In 1997, after working with The Groundlings for two years, Jimmy Fallon auditioned for Saturday Night Live but was unsuccessful.

 September 1998: Debuts on Saturday Night Live

-In September 1998, Jimmy Fallon debuted on Saturday Night Live as a featured player in the show's twenty-fourth season.
+In September 1998, Jimmy Fallon debuted on Saturday Night Live as a featured player at the beginning of the show's twenty-fourth season.

 1998: Appears on Spin City

-In 1998, Jimmy Fallon had a brief appearance on the show Spin City.
+In 1998, Jimmy Fallon had a brief appearance on the show Spin City in its second season, playing a man selling photographs.

 1998: Joins Saturday Night Live

-In 1998, Jimmy Fallon had his breakthrough, becoming a cast member on Saturday Night Live.
+In 1998, Jimmy Fallon had his breakthrough, becoming a cast member on NBC's Saturday Night Live.

-In 1999, Jimmy Fallon released a book called I Hate This Place: A Pessimist's Guide to Life, which was a compilation of e-mail exchanges with his sister Gloria.
+In 1999, Jimmy Fallon released a book titled I Hate This Place: A Pessimist's Guide to Life, co-authored with his sister Gloria.

 2000: Appears in Blackface on SNL

-In 2000, Jimmy Fallon appeared in blackface in a Saturday Night Live episode while impersonating Chris Rock, which he later apologized for.
+In 2000, Jimmy Fallon appeared in blackface in a Saturday Night Live episode, impersonating Chris Rock, which resurfaced online 20 years later, leading to an apology.

 In 2000, Jimmy Fallon played a minor role in the film Almost Famous.

-In December 2001, Jimmy Fallon considered a sketch where he imitated Mick Jagger in a mirror opposite Jagger to be his favorite performance up to that point.
+In December 2001, Jimmy Fallon considered a Saturday Night Live sketch, in which he imitated Rolling Stones frontman Mick Jagger in a mirror opposite Jagger, as his favorite thing he had done up to that point.

 2001: Co-hosts MTV Movie Awards